chrischow/wordle_solver/README.md

 > **Note:** The full sets of words can be retrieved from the website's main script.
 Use your browser's developer console to access it.

 ## The Word on Wordle
 Most of the content on Wordle have focused on the "best" words to use, and not so much on the thinking behind the game.
-The more popular online sources recommend single words ([CNET](https://www.cnet.com/how-to/best-wordle-start-words-strategies-tips-how-to-win/), [Review Geek](https://www.reviewgeek.com/107930/whats-the-best-wordle-starting-word/)) with some theory, but without supporting data.
+The more popular online sources recommend single words ([CNET](https://www.cnet.com/how-to/best-wordle-start-words-strategies-tips-how-to-win/), [Gamespot](https://www.gamespot.com/articles/wordle-best-starting-words-to-use-and-other-game-tips/1100-6499460/)) with some theory, but without supporting data.
 More technical writers ([Rickard](https://matt-rickard.com/wordle-whats-the-best-starting-word/), [Glaiel](https://medium.com/@tglaiel/the-mathematically-optimal-first-guess-in-wordle-cbcb03c19b0a), [Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb), [Gafni](https://towardsdatascience.com/automatic-wordle-solving-a305954b746e), [Pastor](https://towardsdatascience.com/hacking-wordle-f759c53319d0)) make recommendations with some technical backing, mostly through simulation.

 | Source | Recommendations | Supported by Data |
 | :----: | :------- | :---------------: |